Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: First order sensitivity indicators

-Let us consider one $d$ dimensional input vector $u^j$ and the corresponding output $z^j$.
-This input vector propagates through NN, and for each neuron, the output values $y$ are calculated and, finally, the NN output value $\hat{z}^j)$ is calculated.
-Then we calculate the loss function $L^j=L(z^j,\hat{z}^j)$ (it can be usual mean square deviation function or more sophisticated SVM like function \cite{gorban1996estimations}, \cite{mirkes1998neurocomputer}).
+NN receives a $d$ dimensional input vector $u$.
+This input vector propagates through NN, and for each neuron, the output values $y$ are calculated and, finally, the NN output value $\hat{z}$ is calculated.
+In supervising learning, for the training and test examples, the desired (`proper') output $z$ is known and the loss function $L^j=L(z^j,\hat{z}^j)$ is defined (it can be usual mean square deviation function or more sophisticated loss functions with soft margins \cite{gorban1990training, gorban1996estimations, mirkes1998neurocomputer}).
 Further back propagation allows us to calculate the derivatives of the loss function with respect to each input signal of NN and synaptic weight, bias, and neuron output: